-New Jersey Secure Choice Savings Program on the Horizon for 2021
+New Jersey Secure Choice Savings Program on the Horizon for Private Employers

-Do other states have state-run, employer-sponsored retirement programs?
+Have other states mandated employers offer retirement programs?

 Yes.
-New Jersey is one of 11 states to enact legislation for state-run retirement plans by employers for private employees: California, Colorado, Connecticut, Illinois, Maryland, Massachusetts, New York, Oregon, Vermont, and Washington.
+New Jersey is one of nearly a dozen states to enact legislation for state-run retirement plans by private employers for employees.

 The looming savings crisis in the United States certainly spurred the state to act, but officials in the highest offices in New Jersey also saw an opportunity to help shore up the state’s financial future.
 Data from an AARP study revealed that more than $190 million could be saved by the state on public assistance between 2018-2032 if lower-income workers increased their future retirement income by $1,000 a year*.

 What employers should know about the N.J.
 Secure Choice savings program

 Employers must participate in the New Jersey Secure Choice savings program if they have:

 - Been in business for at least two (2) years

 - Not offered a qualified retirement plan in the past two years

 Of note, employers cannot match contributions by employees in the program.